Skip to main content

 Sexing is necessary because only female plants produce the cannabinoid-rich flowers that are sought after for usage in both medicinal and recreational settings.

-On the other side, male plants are the ones that produce pollen, which, when transferred to female plants, might result in the development of seeded buds.
+On the other side, male cannabis plants are the ones that produce pollen, which, when transferred to female plants, might result in the development of seeded buds.

 If you’re exercising your green thumb with cannabis plants, here’s everything you should know about sexing marijuana plants as early as possible.